-If you’re a small business owner who has a KeyBank business checking or savings account, or if you have a business loan with the bank, you might be considering applying for a KeyBank business credit card.
+If you’re a small business owner who has a KeyBank business checking or savings account, or if you have ever considered one of the many KeyBank business loans, you might be considering applying for a KeyBank business credit card.
 There are many reasons for opening a business credit card with the Cleveland-based bank, and convenience is one of them.
 KeyBank has over 1,100 full-service branches and over 1,500 ATMs across 15 states.
 If you live near a KeyBank location, you might be a natural fit for applying for a KeyBank business credit card.

 When it comes to business credit cards, KeyBank offers two different products for business owners—the KeyBank Business Rewards Mastercard and the KeyBank Mastercard Business Credit Card.
 Neither charges an annual fee and both offer an introductory APR period.
 But, as you may have guessed by their names, only one card—the KeyBank Business Rewards Mastercard—earns reward points when you spend.
 Earning points back on purchases allows your business’s spent money to work doubly for you.
 Plus, you can then use those points for even more merchandise or travel perks.

 Everything You Need to Know About KeyBank Business Rewards Mastercard

 No small business owner likes paying credit card fees, especially on a credit card made to earn rewards.
 Luckily, the KeyBank Business Rewards Mastercard doesn’t charge an annual fee.
 This can help you focus more on maximizing your rewards and less on keeping up with a maintenance fee.